LWollatz/LungJ/README.md

 ### What is this repository for? ###

-* providing a Plug-In for Fiji / ImageJ for segmenting micro-CT scans of Lung Tissues
+* providing a Plug-In for Fiji / ImageJ for segmenting images, too large to process in RAM at once as well as several other tools for image segmentation & processing.
-* current version: 0.3.0
+* current version: 0.5.0
-* last stable version: 0.3
+* last stable version: 0.3.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### Requirements ###

 * ImageJ 1.49s or later
-* Java 1.8.0 (This has to be the Java used by ImageJ!
-Check under Help>About ImageJ)
-* Trainable Weka Segmentation v2.2.1 (any other version will not work)
+* Trainable Weka Segmentation Plugin
+* Flood Fill (3D) Plugin
+* 3D Viewer Plugin
 * Fiji (advised as it provides many extra tools including the Trainable Weka Segmentation)
-* Windows 64-bit (advised as not tested for other platforms)

 ### How do I get set up? ###